 Public Hotspots Offer Zero Security

-Since none of your data is encrypted on public WiFi, any hacker can read all of transmitted data in plain text.
+Since none of your data is encrypted on public WiFi, any hacker can read all of the transmitted data in plain text.
 This allows hackers to install software on your computer that allows them to capture confidential information like usernames and passwords, but they can also dig into your email and search history.

-A VPN offers military grade encryption, meaning no cybercriminal has the ability to intercept your private details.
+A VPN offers military-grade encryption, meaning no cybercriminal has the ability to intercept your private details.
 With SaferVPN, data passing over any network is secured with 256-bit bank-level encryption.